raffitch/longq/README.md

 ## Development tips

 - **Dummy parsers**: If a specific parser module (e.g., `parse_food_pdf`) isn’t available, the adapter returns a stub payload so you can develop the UI without installing parsing dependencies.
-- **WebSocket fallbacks**: Patient screens refresh over `/ws/patient` and also poll every 30 seconds, so they recover even if the socket briefly disconnects.
+- **WebSocket fallbacks**: Guest screens refresh over `/ws/guest` and also poll every 30 seconds, so they recover even if the socket briefly disconnects.
 - **Staged preview testing**: The operator sidebar is designed for ultra-wide (Samsung G9) dashboards.
 The iframe containers auto-scale while keeping scroll positions centered so you can validate layout regardless of local monitor size.
 - **Resetting state**: Removing `data/` clears the SQLite DB and uploaded artifacts; useful when you need a clean slate.
 - **Hot reloading**: